kvalle/writings/original-lisp.md

 ### Evaluating `defun`

-As noted above, this form isn't one of those specified by McCarthy, but we include it anyway to make the language easier to use.
+As noted above, the `defun` form isn't one of those specified by McCarthy, but we include it anyway to make the language easier to use.
 Evaluating a `defun` expression simply extends the environment where it is called with a `label` structure containing a `lambda`.
 The evaluation of `lambda`s and `label`s is described below.

 ```python
 def defun(exp, env):